raymondoyondi/Calculator/README.md

 ## Project Overview

-The **Java Arithmetic Calculator** is designed to handle the four fundamental mathematical operations: addition, subtraction, multiplication, and division.
+The **Calculator** is designed to handle the four fundamental mathematical operations: addition, subtraction, multiplication, and division.
 Whether implemented as a command-line tool or a simple Graphical User Interface (GUI), the focus is on performance, accuracy, and a clean, maintainable codebase written entirely in Java.

 ## Key Features